-Year 6 Process
+Year 6 to Year 7 Process

-Year 6 parents/caregivers and students will be notified by post of critical dates and the timeline to return subject selection and enrolment information in late August.
-Year 6 students will not use the online Web Preference system.
-Students will receive a subject selection form via the post as part of the Enrolment Package.
+Year 6 parents/caregivers and students will be notified by email of critical dates and the timeline to return subject selection and enrolment information in late August.
+Students will receive a subject selection form via a link, which will be emailed as part of the Enrolment Package.